Skip to main content

 • identify bodies of literature and key scholars working on a range of criminal justice topics that reflect contemporary issues and developments in criminal justice studies and practice

-• demonstrate an understanding of the key components of a range of theoretical and methodological perspectives and explain their different strengths and weaknesses.
+• understand the key components of a range of theoretical and methodological perspectives and explain their different strengths and weaknesses.